open-contracting/nightingale/README.md

 - Load data from SQLite databases and map data fields to the OCDS format based on configuration
 - Optionally package transformed data into OCDS release packages

-## Installation

-Please refer to the [Installation Guide](docs/installation.rst).

 ## Usage

 Please refer to the [Tutorial](docs/tutorial.rst) or read [Examples](docs/examples.rst)

 ## Documentation

-Comprehensive documentation for Nightingale, including an overview, installation guide, tutorial, examples, API reference, CLI reference, and configuration reference, is available in the `docs` directory.
+Comprehensive documentation for Nightingale, including an overview, tutorial, examples, API reference, CLI reference, and configuration reference, is available in the `docs` directory.

 To generate the HTML documentation: